SnapFrames Guide

 Print Settings

-SnapFrames print well with the default profile on most FDM printers.
+SnapFrames frames print well with the default profile on most FDM printers.
 Use standard wall counts and infill settings (15-20%).

 Arachne wall generator mode is recommended if your slicer allows it.
 This handles variable-width extrusions for sharper textures and more accurate corners.